 - Riding Ability:All riding abilities are catered for from beginner* to advanced riders.

-- Accommodation:A modern, beautifully appointed farm homestead with six private bedrooms and two shared bathrooms.
+- Accommodation:Guests stay in the modern, beautifully appointed Strachur farm homestead.
+There are six private bedrooms with two shared bathrooms.

 - Ride Length:5 days, 4 nights.

 The price includes meals, beer and wine (showcasing the very BEST wines the Barossa has to offer), single accommodation, riding, and transfers to and from Adelaide Airport.

 The price does not include flights or travel insurance (compulsory).

 2023 season departure dates coming soon!Waitlist Me!You'll be notified if a spot becomes available on any of the listed departure dates.

 ItineraryExpand AllCollapse All